TMEMS Severe Weather Policy

 7. Students who are signed out before the end of the instructional day must have written documentation of the reason (as defined under excused absences) or are subject to the same consequences as tardy.

 If your child is absent for any reason, please notify the school of your child’s absence and the reason for the absence.
-We ask that you call and leave a voicemail at 796-0149 or send us email at email@example.com with the following information:
+We ask that you call and leave a voicemail at 796-0149 or send us an email at email@example.com with the following information:

 Length of absence